Provider evaluation

 Product boundaryIs CuteMarkets a brokerage API?Clarifies that data API evaluation is separate from order routing and brokerage execution.

-Dataset boundaryETF holdings versus ETF options dataPrevents ETF holdings intent from being confused with ETF options chain, quote, and expiration workflows.
+Dataset boundaryETF holdings versus ETF options dataPrevents ETF holdings data from being confused with ETF options chain, quote, and expiration workflows.

 Implementation checklist